 Super flaky puff pastry, rich and creamy Nutella, and sweet apples rolled into beautiful rose-shapes.
 They’re deceptively easy to make and totally delicious!

-I’ve seen these little rose beauties popping up everywhere on social media and I thought how perfect these would be for Valentine’s Day, Mother’s Day, or any other special occasion!
-Flowers are are a beautiful gift to give someone you love, but why not mix it up a bit and give a sweet treat made by you?!
+How perfect these would be for Valentine’s Day, Mother’s Day, or any other special occasion?!
+Flowers are are a beautiful gift to give someone you love, but why not mix it up a bit and give a sweet treat made by you?

 Generally I’ve seen these apple roses made with an apricot filling or some other complimentary jam.
 However, I thought what’s better than Nutella filled puff pastry?!
 Not much I tell you… not much.